Rotations in the first year include:

 - Mother-Baby Unit: residents care for all newborns, gaining experience in their newborn exam, blood draws, and educating parents.
 Many infants can be recruited for the resident's continuity clinic.
 Sundays are free.

 - Community/advocacy: Residents work with the child protective service team, make a home visit with a DCFS agency, visit several chronic care facilities and homeless shelters to provide care, and visit other community resources such as the Illinois Chapter of the AAP and a WIC office.
 They also do a project that is presented to the entire residency at continuity clinic conferences.
 This resident cross-covers the inpatient ward on Friday evenings.

 - Adolescent Medicine: a variety of outpatient clinics in adolescent care, including Sports Medicine.
 Sunday day shift in the general care nursery.

-- Development and Behavior: residents attend D&B clinics at Rush, Stroger, and UIC.; also attend Early Intervention activity, speech and language evaluations, etc. No evenings or weekends.
+- Development and Behavior: residents attend D&B clinics at Rush and Stroger; also attend Early Intervention activity, speech and language evaluations, etc. No evenings or weekends.

 There are 3 months with no evenings or weekends.

 ||Acute care clinic